 Want to fill your new patient paper work on line?

 Call 256-586-4147 to make an appointment.
 We will supply the steps to fill your information out on line!

 If you and your doctor of chiropractic agree that chiropractic will help, you will receive your first chiropractic adjustment.
 While patients are typically asked to lie on a specially designed table, the chiropractor most often uses his or her hands to manipulate the joints of the body, particularly the spine, to reduce pain and restore or enhance joint function.
 Your doctor of chiropractic will adapt the treatment plan to meet your specific needs.
-Other treatments, including therapeutic ultrasound, electrical muscle stimulation, ice and heat, traction, soft-tissue massage, and rehabilitative exercises may also be used.
+Other treatments, including therapeutic ultrasound, electrical muscle stimulation, ice and heat, traction, and rehabilitative exercises may also be used.
 The extent and duration of the patient’s problems coupled with the hands-on nature of the chiropractic treatment may require numerous visits.
 Your doctor of chiropractic should tell you how long you can expect the treatment to last.
 You may also receive instructions on certain activities or procedures to conduct at home.
 This may include ice or heat application, avoidance of certain activities or positions, or home exercises and/or stretches.
 There are thousands of good chiropractors available that use sound, well-documented procedures.
 Choose a chiropractor you are comfortable with, who addresses your health concerns, and who uses sound principles of modern health.